 Results from another study in 1991 added to the evidence that interviews have questionable reliability and validity.
 The authors advised that unless schools were willing to spend a substantial amount of time and resources to train interviewers and construct highly structured interview formats, they should consider dropping interviews as an admission tool all together.
 And, they warned, even if schools did decide to take this course of action, they could not be assured that the interviews would make a difference in the admissions process.

-In these studies, reliability of interviews has varied considerably (though more structured interviews demonstrate more reliable judgments).
+Though more structured interviews demonstrate more reliable judgements, generally speaking, reliability of interviews remains low.
 There tends to be low agreement between interviewers in their evaluation of candidates.
 Additionally, several studies have shown that applicants are not consistent in their performance across multiple interview sessions.
-If interviews for medical schools aren’t reliable, then they’re not valid, and their utility in assisting the medical admission process is being greatly compromised.
+If interviews aren’t reliable, then they’re not valid, and their utility in assisting the admission process is being greatly compromised.

 Reliability is the ability for the measurements of a tool to be reproducible; for interviews, this means that an applicant’s scores should remain similar if the interview is repeated.
 If an interview is repeated however, there are many extraneous factors that could affect whether an applicant’s scores are similar to those from their first interview.
 These factors include having a different interviewer, using different interview questions in each interview, whether the candidate is being interviewed earlier or later in the lineup of candidates, if they’re interviewed before or after a high- or low-performing candidate, and so on.